freebasic/fbfrog/readme.txt

   operators have to be inserted

 Interesting improvements:
+* X11 headers have commented out parameter names.
+It'd be nice if fbfrog could preserve/uncomment them.
+    1. preserve comments
+    2. for unnamed parameters, check if the comment is just an id, and if so use it as the param id.
+* add pass for fixing up string literal casts (useful for gtk3 at least): cast(SomePtrType, "foo")  =>  cast(SomePtrType, @"foo")
 * preserve #ifs, if it doesn't lead to problems with #defines
 * fbfrog-fbc-wrapper for compiling .bas files that contain #fbfrog directives
   * process #fbfrog directives in the .bas and in each included .bi; must do